 All the consulting firms - including the Project Management Consulting Firm (PMCF-2) for the three new governorates of Menoufia, Gharbiya and Damietta, and the five Independent Supervision Consultants (ISCs) in each of the participating governorates - have been engaged and are providing services.
 All the designs have been completed.
-A total of 70 contracts, have been identified and 68 construction contracts have been awarded/executed.
-Works are in progress on these construction contracts, which are expected to construct about 161,824 HH connections (for a program target of 178,317) in the five governorates.
-Two of the contracts are being re-tendered due to higher bid costs in the first round of tendering.
-Though most of the Program activities presently are on track (with a gap of 8.8 percent in physical progress), the Program is expected to suffer delays in future mostly due to supply chain issues (because of import compressions, and issues with opening of Letter of Credits due to restrictions on foreign currency) which are delaying supply of critical electro-mechanical equipment for treatment plants and pumping stations.
-PMU has established a task force to assess the overall cost and time impact on the Program.
-Multiple options are also being explored to resolve the issues with import of machinery.
+A total of 70 contracts, have been identified and 69 construction contracts have been awarded/executed.
+Five construction contracts have been completed while works are in progress on the remaining construction contracts.
+A total of 15,936 HH connections have been constructed and verified under the program, while additional 5,700 HH connections are expected to be achieved by June 2024.

-About 8,229 functioning HH connections have been constructed in Dakahliya, which will be verified in June, demonstrating achievement of results under its respective Disbursement Linked Indicator (DLI).
-The associated
+Though most of the Program activities presently are on track, the Program has suffered delays due to government's actions to deal with the macroeconomic challenges (through import compressions, and restrictions on opening of Letter of Credits which led to supply chain issues in import of machinery and equipment).
+PMU is proactively dealing with these challenges by taking multiple actions, such as increasing the amount of USD-based advances to contractors and discussing with central bank for opening of LCs.
+This has mitigated some of the delays, but a Program extension will still be needed to accommodate completion of all contracts.
+Government has submitted requested for loan extension, which is presently under review.